 Course Title: Art I Course Number: 1A1AT

 Grade(s): 9-12 Credits: 5

-Prerequisites: Teacher Recommendation and/or Length: Full Year
+Prerequisites: Teacher Recommendation and/or 7 th and 8 th grade art sequence Length: Full Year

-7th and 8th grade art sequence

 Art I is designed for students who want to develop their critical and creative thinking skills as well as broaden their understanding and appreciation of the visual arts.
 This course will increase students' proficiency in art techniques and processes through two and three-dimensional work.